Yoane Wissa

-A product of the Châteauroux academy, Wissa began his senior career with the club in 2015 and following a spell with Angers, he was transferred to Lorient in 2018.
-He was a part of the Lorient team, which finished the 2019–20 season as Ligue 2 champions, and following a season in Ligue 1, he joined Brentford in 2021.
+A product of the Châteauroux academy, Wissa began his senior career with the club in 2015.
+Following a spell with Angers, he transferred to Lorient in 2018.
+Wissa was a part of the Lorient team which finished the 2019–20 season as Ligue 2 champions.
+Following a season in Ligue 1, he joined Brentford in 2021.
+After four seasons at Brentford, Wissa joined Newcastle United in 2025.

 Club career

 Early years

 Wissa began his youth career as a goalkeeper at the age of seven.
 He played for his local youth club Épinay-sous-Sénart, before moving to midfield and then the forward line.
 As his youth career progressed, he also became adept as a winger and number 10.
 Wissa began his senior career as a forward with Châteauroux and progressed through the reserve team to break into the first team during the 2015–16 Championnat National season, which he finished with 24 appearances and seven goals.
-A transfer to Ligue 1 club Angers followed in 2016, but Wissa managed just two substitute appearances during the first half of the 2016–17 season and he played much of 2017 away on loan at Ligue 2 clubs Stade Laval and Ajaccio.
+A transfer to Ligue 1 club Angers followed in 2016, but Wissa managed just two substitute appearances during the first half of the 2016–17 season and he played much of 2017 away on loan at Ligue 2 clubs Laval and Ajaccio.
 Wissa departed the Stade Raymond Kopa in January 2018.